Yixravenj/Personal-fitness-tracker/personal-finance-tracker/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, email support@personalfinancetracker.com or create an issue in the GitHub repository.

-## Changelog

-### Version 1.0.0
-- Initial release
-- Basic expense tracking
-- Savings goals functionality
-- Dashboard and reports
-- User authentication
-- Responsive design